Unified bijections for planar hypermaps with general cycle-length constraints: Proofs of Theorems , , , and about canonical orientations

 \begin{proof} Let $H$ be a dark-rooted, light-rooted, or vertex-rooted hypermap, and let $\si$ be a charge function such that $H$ admits a $\si$-weighted hyperorientation $\Om$ in $\cHm$, $\cHp$, or $\cH_0$.
 We denote by $w(a)$ the weight of a vertex, edge, or face $a$ of $H$ in $\Om$.

-We first suppose that $H$ is dark-rooted and prove that \emph{the contour of the outer-face $f_0$ of $H$ is simple, the charge of every inner vertex is positive, the charge of every outer vertex is 0, the charge of the dark outer face $f_0$ is $-\deg(f_0)$, and $\si_\tot=0$}.
-First, it is clear that the contour of the outer face of $H$ is simple because $\Om$ is in $\cHm$ (indeed, since the outer edges and outer vertices have weight 1, there cannot be less outer vertices than outer edges).
-Moreover, the weight of the outer edges is 1, hence the weight of the outer face $f_0$ is $w(f_0)=\deg(f_0)$.
+We first suppose that $H$ is dark-rooted and prove that \emph{the contour of the outer face $f_0$ of $H$ is simple, the charge of every inner vertex is positive, the charge of every outer vertex is 0, the charge of the dark outer face $f_0$ is $-\deg(f_0)$, and $\si_\tot=0$}.
+By definition of $\cHm$ the contour of $f_0$ is a simple cycle, and since the weight of each outer edge is 1 in $\Om$, the weight of the outer face is $w(f_0)=\deg(f_0)$.
 Since, by definition, $w(f_0)=-\si(f_0)$, we get $\si(f_0)=-\deg(f_0)$.
 Moreover, by definition, the weight of any outer vertex $v$ is $w(v)=1=\si(v)+1$, hence $\si(v)=0$.
 Consider now an inner vertex $v$.
 Since the orientation $\Om\in \cHm$ is accessible from the outer vertices there is a 1-way edge $e$ directed toward $v$, hence $w(v)\geq w(e)>0$.
 It only remains to prove that $\si_\tot=0$.
 Let $V$, $F$, and $K$ be respectively the set of vertices, light faces, and dark faces of $H$.
 By definition,

 and since $\Om$ is $\si$-weighted we get

 Hence, $\ds \si_\tot=\sum_{v\in V}\si(v)+\sum_{f\in F}\si(f)+\sum_{k\in K}\si(k)=0$.

 With similar arguments, one proves that if $H$ is light-rooted then \emph{the charge of every vertex is positive, the charge of the light outer face $f_0$ is $\deg(f_0)$, and $\si_\tot=0$}, and if $H$ is vertex-rooted then \emph{the charge of every non-root vertex is positive, the charge of the root-vertex is $0$, and $\si_\tot=0$}.